rstrahan/aws-lambda-vertica-loader/README.md

 # Automatic Vertica Database Loader for AWS S3

 Are you using Amazon Web Services for your Vertica cluster(s)?
 Are you staging your source data files on AWS S3 storage?
 If so, this AWS S3 loader for Vertica may be just the thing for you!
-It will automatically copy files as they are created in S3  into target tables in one or more Vertica clusters.
+It will automatically load files as they are dropped into S3, to target tables in one or more Vertica clusters.

 Here are some of the things it can do:
 - Pick up source files based on S3 bucket/prefix and filename regex pattern
 - Batch multiple files into COPY statements based on configurable rules
 - Customize load behavior using any of the many COPY options supported by Vertica.
-Some examples:
+For example:
 	- use a FlexZone parser to handle a variety of file formats
 	- specify ON ANY NODE to balance parallel multi-file loads across the cluster
 	- use DIRECT when you know the batches are large and you want to bypass WOS